benrady/specific/README.md

 ### Generative Testing

 Because interactions can be defined programatically using clojure.spec predicates, _Specify_ works especially well with generative tests.
-Future versions will provide helpers that allow you to easily mix example-based and generative
+Future versions will provide helpers that allow you to easily mix example-based and generative tests.

 ## License